Shopify/unity-buy-sdk/EXAMPLES.md

 ```

+**Enabling Apple Pay on your Store**

+To enable Apple Pay for your store through an app, follow the following steps:

+1. Add the [Mobile App sales channel](https://help.shopify.com/api/sdks/custom-storefront/mobile-buy-sdk/add-mobile-app-sales-channel) in your Shopify admin.
+2. Enable Apple Pay in the Mobile App settings page.

 **Notes**

 `CheckoutWithNativePay` will throw an exception if the device is unable to make a payment through Apple Pay.
 So it is essential that `CanCheckoutWithNativePay` is used.